Mikejo5000/vsts-docs-pr/docs/work/customize/reference/error/tf30167-new-team-project-wizard-could-not-finish-creating-the-project.md

 ---
-title: TF30167-The New Team Project Wizard could not finish creating the project {0}. titleSuffix: VSTS & TFS
+title: TF30167-The New Team Project Wizard could not finish creating the project {0}. titleSuffix: Azure Codex & TFS
-description: Occurs when the wizard uses a third-party plug-in while creating the team project. ms.prod: devops ms.technology: devops-agile ms.assetid: be5da2f1-eaa7-4a13-8c60-09a13cb65d1c
+description: Occurs when the wizard uses a third-party plug-in while creating the project. ms.prod: devops ms.technology: devops-agile ms.assetid: be5da2f1-eaa7-4a13-8c60-09a13cb65d1c